 No new boundaries are to be located within 4m of a High Value Area.
 PO12 E12 a. minimise the extent of encroachment into the MLES waterway buffer or a MLES wetland buffer; b. ensure quality and integrity of biodiversity and ecological values is not adversely impacted upon but are maintained and protected; c. incorporate native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; d. provide safe, unimpeded, convenient and ongoing wildlife movement; e. avoid creating fragmented and isolated patches of native vegetation; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
 AND Where development results in the unavoidable loss of native vegetation within a MLES waterway buffer or a MLES wetland buffer, an environmental offset is required in accordance with the environmental offset requirements identified in Planning scheme policy - Environmental areas.
-Reconfiguring a lot ensures that no additional lots are created within a Value Offset Area.
-Heritage and landscape character(refer Overlay map - Heritage and landscape character to determine if the following assessment criteria apply) Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
-PO13 No example provided.
-Note - The identification of a development footprint will assist in demonstrating Note - The identification of a development footprint will assist in demonstrating Note - The identification of a development footprint will assist in demonstrating Note - The identification of a development footprint will assist in demonstrating PO13 Lots do not: a. reduce public access to a heritage place, building, item or PO13 Lots do not: a. reduce public access to a heritage place, building, item or object; b. create the potential to adversely affect views to and from
+Heritage and landscape character(refer Overlay map - Heritage and landscape character PO13 No example provided.
+PO13 Lots do not: No example provided.
+Lots do not: a. reduce public access to a heritage place, building, item or Lots do not: a. reduce public access to a heritage place, building, item of object; b. create the potential to adversely affect views to and from

 Reconfiguring a lot retains significant trees and incorporates them into the subdivision design, development layout and provision of infrastructure.
 Infrastructure buffer (refer Overlay map - Infrastructure buffers to determine if the following assessment criteria apply) Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
 Bulk water supply infrastructure PO15 No example provided.
 Reconfiguration of lots does not compromise or adversely impact upon the efficiency and integrity of Bulk water supply infrastructure.
 PO16 E16 Reconfiguring of lots ensures that access requirements of Bulk water supply infrastructure are maintained.
 Bulk water supply infrastructure traversing or within private land are protected by easement in favour of the service provider for access and maintenance.
-PO17 E17 Development within a Bulk water supply infrastructure buffer: New lots provide a development footprint outside the Bulk water supply infrastructure buffer. a. is located, designed and constructed to protect the integrity of the water supply pipeline; are bank mater capply immaca acture banen. b. maintains adequate access for any required maintenance or upgrading work to the water supply pipeline.
+PO17 E17 Development within a Bulk water supply infrastructure buffer: New lots provide a development footprint outside the Bulk water supply infrastructure buffer. a. is located, designed and constructed to protect the integrity of the water supply pipeline; the Bulk Water Supply Infrastructure Bullet. b. maintains adequate access for any required maintenance or upgrading work to the water supply pipeline.
 PO18 No example provided.
-Boundary realignments: i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development opportunities within the buffer.
+Boundary realignments: do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development opportunities within the buffer.
 High voltage electricity line buffer PO19 No example provided.
 Lots provide a development footprint outside of the buffer.
 PO20 E20 Adequate buffers are provided between utilities and dwellings to protect residential amenity and health.
 New lots provide a development footprint for utilities and dwellings outside of the buffer.
 PO21 E21